Denver - Design District - Alameda and Broadway

 Denver, CO 80209

-Fine particulate matter, commonly found in smoke (think wildfires) and emissions from power plants and vehicles, is of particular concern for health because it can penetrate body tissues and organs, “posing an even greater risk of systemic health impacts.”8 This fine particulate matter has been implicated in cardiovascular disease, lung disease, and neurodegeneration and dementia.6 7 8 9 10
+Fine particulate matter, commonly found in smoke (an ever-increasing problem with the recent increase in wildfires) and emissions from power plants and vehicles, is of particular concern for health because it can penetrate body tissues and organs, “posing an even greater risk of systemic health impacts.”5 This fine particulate matter has been implicated in cardiovascular disease, lung disease, and neurodegeneration and dementia.6 7 8 9 10

 Much of the damage wrought by air pollution is through its ability to increase oxidative damage and inflammation in our bodies.
-The omega-3 fats EPA and DHA are well known to have anti-inflammatory effects and new research is showing that they have the potential to mitigate the harmful effects of air pollution, including fi ne particulate matter.
+The omega-3 fats EPA and DHA are well-known to have anti-inflammatory effects and new research is showing that they have the potential to mitigate the harmful effects of air pollution, including fine particulate matter.
 A 2020 study published in the journal Neurology examined the effects of omega-3 fat consumption on brain size in 1,315 dementia-free women between the ages of 65 and 80.
 Researchers found that exposure to particulate matter from air pollution reduced brain size, but these effects were mitigated in the women who had higher blood levels and dietary intakes of EPA and DHA.
-The women with higher blood levels and dietary intakes of the omega-3s had “significantly greater volumes of white matter and hippocampus.”14 The hippocampus is the part of the brain involved in the formation of memories, learning, and emotions.
+The women with higher blood levels and dietary intakes of the omega-3s had “significantly greater volumes of white matter and hippocampus.”11 The hippocampus is the part of the brain involved in the formation of memories, learning, and emotions.

 Another recent study compared the effects of dietary omega-3 and omega-6 fat intake on asthma severity in 135 asthmatic children exposed to indoor air pollution in Baltimore City; the majority of the subjects were African Americans between the ages of five and 12.
 The researchers analyzed the amount of omega-3 and omega-6 fats the children obtained from their diets and then measured the amount of air pollution and particulate matter each child was exposed to in their homes.
 The researchers found that high omega-6 intake (commonly found in soy, corn, and cottonseed oils and prevalent in fast food and other highly processed foods) amplified the effects of indoor particulate matter, particularly systemic inflammation, and was associated with increased asthma severity and reduced lung function.
-However, in the children with higher omega-3 fat intakes, the negative effects of particulate matter exposure were diminished and asthma symptoms were reduced.15
+However, in the children with higher omega-3 fat intakes, the negative effects of particulate matter exposure were diminished and asthma symptoms were reduced.12

 The B vitamins folate, B6, and B12 have been shown to reduce the effects of fine particulate matter on the cardiovascular system, particularly in those with an “MTHFR” gene variation, who are also at a higher risk of developing cardiovascular disease.
-Research has found that a higher intake of these B vitamins prevents the negative effect exposure to fi ne particulate matter has on heart rate variability (HRV); exposure to fi ne particulate matter decreases HRV, which is associated with increased cardiovascular disease and death.17
+Research has found that a higher intake of these B vitamins prevents the negative effect exposure to fine particulate matter has on heart rate variability (HRV); exposure to fine particulate matter decreases HRV, which is associated with increased cardiovascular disease and death.14